Structure-preserving numerical schemes for Lindblad equations: A systemic approach to structure-preserving schemes

-The integration inside \eqref{eqn::step_two_approx} with respect to time variables could be explicitly computed, since $\krausJ{M}$ is a polynomial with respect to the time variable: \eg{}, when $m = 1$,
+\begin{remark} The integration above with respect to time variables could be explicitly computed, since $\krausJ{M}$ is a polynomial with respect to the time variable: \eg{}, when $m = 1$,

 However, a direct computation via the above expansion would significantly increase the computational complexity.
-Therefore, we appeal to further approximation of the integration by quadrature methods with respect to time variables, in the next step.
+Therefore, we appeal to further approximation of the integration by quadrature methods with respect to time variables. \end{remark}